|Nutritional Guidelines (per serving)|

 - 1/8 teaspoon ground white pepper

-Note: while there are multiple steps to this recipe, the steamed shrimp dish is broken down into workable categories to help you better plan for preparation and cooking.
+Note: while there are multiple steps to this recipe, this ginger-soy steamed fish is broken down into workable categories to help you better plan for cooking.

 Make the Sauce